Bayesian Nonparametric Inference for "Species-sampling" Problems: Acknowledgements

 \section{Acknowledgements}

+The authors are grateful to the Editor (Professor Sonia Petrone), the Associate Editor and three Referees for their comments and corrections that allow to improve remarkably the paper.
 Stefano Favaro wishes to thank Timothy P. Daley for useful discussions on applications of species sampling problems in biological and physical sciences.
 Cecilia Balocchi, Stefano Favaro and Zacharie Naulet received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme under grant agreement No 817257.
 Stefano Favaro gratefully acknowledge the support from the Italian Ministry of Education, University and Research (MIUR), ``Dipartimenti di Eccellenza" grant 2018-2022.

 \begin{flushleft} \textbf{ Supplemental Materials for \\ Bayesian nonparametric inference for ``species-sampling" problems}\\

 \textbf{ Cecilia Balocchi, Stefano Favaro, Zacharie Naulet} \end{flushleft} \makeatletter {S\arabic{equation}} {S\arabic{section}} {S\arabic{figure}} [1]{[S#1]} [1]{S#1}